NoahBurkholder/wiki-noah/unity.md

 And here we have it - one of the biggest driving forces behind the industry and especially the indiestry.

-The indistry, as I'm coining it, - or indies-try, so-called because unlike many big companies, we try - is the most exciting place to be in games, and also the most dangerous.
+The indistry, or indies-try - so-called because unlike many big companies, we try - is the most exciting place to be in games, and also the most dangerous.

 ## :octopus: What Makes Unity Great